Squareheron942/quicklime/docs/lighting.md

 The diffuse and ambient lighting colors are determined by a data member that also includes the emmission and specular colors (which are specific to each object).

+Max of 8 lights possible, they will be a component (like basically everything else)

 Plus, you can select the light color itself, which also affects the colors